elopio/docs/source/includes/_glossary.md

 An Ask Order is an [Order](#order) indicating the desire of the [Maker](#maker) to sell [Shares](#shares) of one or more [Outcomes](#outcome).
 This is the opposite of a [Bid Order](#bid-order).

+## Atto- (Prefix)

+Atto- is a unit prefix in the metric system denoting a factor of 10^−18, or 0.000000000000000001.
+This prefix is used for a number of terms in Augur, including attoETH, attoREP, attoshares, attotoken, etc.

 ## Bid Order

 A Bid Order is an [Order](#order) indicating the desire of the [Maker](#maker) to buy [Shares](#shares) of one or more [Outcomes](#outcome).
 This is the opposite of an [Ask Order](#ask-order).